mercmobily/simpleDeclare/README.md

 # Inheriting from "pure" constructor functions

 You can use SimpleDeclare to inherit from constructor functions.
-In fact, every constructor created with SimpleDeclare is in fact a plain constructor function.

 For example: